RyanFleck/Manuals/content/languages/sql.md

 ---
 # What is SQL?

-Structured Query Language (SQL) is used to retrieve and modify information in a **relational database** like MySQL, PostgreSQL, Microsoft SQL, Oracle DB, and others.
+Structured Query Language (SQL) is used to retrieve and modify information in a **relational database management system** like MySQL, PostgreSQL, [SQLite](https://sqlite.org/codeofethics.html), Microsoft SQL, Oracle, and others.
 Relational databases store data in large relational tables, where each row must conform to the types specified in the table columns, where cell contents must be either data, nothing, or a reference to a row in another table.

 Use the [W3Schools Try-It Editor](https://www.w3schools.com/sql/trysql.asp?filename=trysql_op_or) to tinker with SQL now.